Why study this course?

 • all year (September start) - Thursday afternoon

-The module encourages students to reflect on their own identities and educational possibilities and limitations in urban contexts.
-Students will engage with key reading and relevant theories to support this exploration.
-Students will look at how the urban environment can be used as a resource for educational enquiry, particularly concepts of borders, boundaries, place and space and how these influence the social reality of the city.
+The module encourages you to reflect on your own identity, educational possibilities and limitations in urban contexts.
+You will engage with key reading and relevant theories to support this exploration.
+You will look at how the urban environment can be used as a resource for educational enquiry, particularly concepts of place and space and how these influence the social reality of the city.
 The module explores how education and policy in the urban environment impacts on social class, ethnicity, gender, race, language and multilingualism.
 Further, it investigates formal and informal learning in a variety of urban educational contexts.
-Throughout the module, students will develop their critical reading and writing skills and improve their oral skills in presentations and seminars.
+Throughout the module, you will develop your critical reading and writing skills and improve your oral skills in presentations and seminars.

 Year 2 modules include: